zydezu/ModernX/README.md

 Place `modernx.lua` into your mpv `scripts/` folder.
 Create the `scripts/` folder if you don't already have one and remove any other OSC scripts.

-Then place `Material-Design-Iconic-Font.ttf` in the `fonts/` folder. `Material-Design-Iconic-Font.ttf` can be downloaded [here](https://zavoloklom.github.io/material-design-iconic-font/).
+Then place the two fonts in the `fonts/` folder. `Material-Design-Iconic-Font.ttf` can be downloaded [Material-Design-Iconic-Font.ttf](Material-Design-Iconic-Font.ttf) and `Material-Design-Iconic-Round.ttf` also [Material-Design-Iconic-Round.ttf](Material-Design-Iconic-Round.ttf).

 ### mpv.conf